Lateralus138/MC-Chunk-Get-V2/README.md

 This application is a *cross platform* **[Python](https://www.python.org/)<sup>[1](#note1)</sup>** rewrite of my **[AutoHotkey](https://www.autohotkey.com/)<sup>[2](#note2)</sup>** GUI that does the exact same thing.

+Note: This does not currently work on the older 'Xenial' version of Ubuntu or any OS that uses older versions of the GLIBC library.
+You can find more information in the 'Issue' section of the main repository.
+I am working on fixing this.

 ## Usage

 Very simple to use, you can run it like any other gui application in your respective operating system.